-Only ASA24-2016 can be used to collect food records.
-All previous versions collect 24-hour recalls only, and Respondents are prompted to report intake for the previous day or past 24-hours.
+Only the 2016 versions of the ASA24 system can be used to collect food records.
+All previous versions collect 24-hour recalls only, and in those versions, Respondents are prompted to report intake for the previous day or the past 24 hours.

 How will study Respondents be directed to the ASA24 system?

-It is the responsibility of Researchers to contact study Respondents with information about how to access the Respondent Website and when.
-There is a single login page for Respondents using ASA24-2016 and ASA24-2014.
-The username provided by Respondents is the authentication key that directs the user to the appropriate Respondent site version.
+It is the responsibility of Researchers to contact study Respondents with information about how and when to access the Respondent Website.
+There is a single login page for Respondents using the 2016 and 2014 versions of the ASA24 system.
+The username entered by Respondents is the authentication key that directs the user to the appropriate Respondent site version.

 Can study Respondents be redirected to the ASA24 Respondent Website from an existing study Website?

 Yes, Respondents can be redirected from a study Website to the ASA24 Respondent Website so that they can complete their recalls or records without having to log in directly to the ASA24 system.
-When Respondents complete their recalls or records and exit the ASA24 system, they will be redirected back to the study Website and a completion status will be returned.
+When Respondents complete their recalls or records and exit the ASA24 system, they will be redirected back to the study Website.
 In this situation, the Researcher will register the study, manage study logistics, and access analytic output files by way of the Researcher Website as they would with any ASA24 study.
 To find out more about this option, please contact the ASA24 Support Team.
 There is a nominal charge per study to set this up.